 What are the best garden scissors?

-When it comes to garden scissors and pruning shears, there really isn’t much to it.
 The big differences between most scissors and shears are the ergonomic handle each has, as some are more comfortable than others.
 This mostly comes down to personal preference.

 If you are simply pruning a few plants here and there, you don’t need to overthink this.
 Just grab a cheap pair and get to work!
 Here are some of the best brands you can find at Hydrobuilder: